 The battle really is in the mind—or at least it starts there.
 Last week, a friend of mine who had a stroke many years ago began manifesting with post-stroke symptoms out of the blue.
 The enemy was working on his mind, trying to convince him that what he had been delivered from was returning.
 Meanwhile, a lump manifested on the back of my neck that itched and burned like fire, followed a few days later by ear pain so bad that I could hardly think, the feeling of knives in my throat when I swallowed and rocks in my stomach all at once.
 I finally broke down and went to the doctor.
 My vitals were normal.
 No sign of infection.
 I am convinced every bit of it was witchcraft.

-2. Guard your heart.
-The Amplified Bible, Classic Edition version of 1 Peter 1:13a says, “brace up your minds; be sober (circumspect, morally alert).”
+- Guard your heart.
+The Amplified version (Classic Edition) of 1 Peter 1:13 says, “brace up your minds; be sober (circumspect, morally alert).”
 Jezebel and her witchcrafts work to draw you into sin.
 When you are under heavy attack, your soul gets weary.
 Jesus can offer rest to your soul, but Jezebel wants to provide you a different way of escape through sin.
 Jezebel works to seduce you into idolatry or immorality (see Rev. 2:20).
 When you feel like you are getting hit from every side, guard your heart.

-The Preacher said, “Keep your heart with all diligence, for out of it are the issues of life.
+The Preacher said, “Keep your heart with all diligence, for out of it spring the issues of life.
 Put away from you a deceitful mouth, and put perverse lips far from you.
-Let your eyes look right on, and let your eyelids look straight before you.
-Ponder the path of your feet, and let all your ways be established.
-Do not turn to the right or to the left; remove your foot from evil” (Prov.
-4:23-27, MEV).
-Don’t run into temptation when you are under attack, run for cover—run to Jesus.
+Let your eyes look straight ahead, and your eyelids look right before you.
+Ponder the path of your feet, and let your ways be established.
+Do not turn to the right or the left; remove your foot from evil” (Prov.
+4:23-27, NKJV).
+Don’t run into temptation when you are under attack; run for cover—run to Jesus.

-3. Cast down imaginations.
+- Cast down imaginations.
 Imaginations don’t always work to push sickness on you or tempt you to sin.
 Sometimes the devil just wants to overwhelm you with witchcraft imaginations so you’ll give up and go hide in a cave with a bag of potato chips, a bowl of ice cream, a big pillow and the TV remote control.
-If the Holy Spirit dwells in you, so does the fruit of self-control.
-You can choose by your will to “[cast] down imaginations and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Cor.
-10:5).
+If the Holy Spirit dwells in you, then so does the fruit of self-control.
+You can choose by your will to “cast down imaginations, and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Cor.
+10:5, MEV).